 If you discover that those discrepancies are part of a willful attempt to misrepresent the truth, then it’s time to walk.
-If the broker is to blame, then file a formal complaint with the real estate commission.
-If it’s the property manager, put him on your blacklist.
+If the broker is to blame, then don’t do business with them again.
+If it’s the property manager, also put them on your blacklist.

-After you’ve had a chance to meet tenants, learn the market, and review rent rolls, you’ll have a much better sense of the property’s future rental prospects.
+After you’ve had a chance to meet tenants, learn the market, and visit comparable properties, you’ll have a much better sense of the property’s future rental prospects.
 With that information, you can revisit your initial rental market analysis.

 Has anything changed?
 Did you go into the deal expecting to grow rents only to find that the property was maxed out?
 Have rates in the neighborhood gone stagnant?
 Is the rent high with respect to area’s median income?
 Is that income going up or going down?